Some passionately love the sweet embrace of the shirt which keeps you cool, both figuratively and literally.

 YES: Make sure you can move with the right kind of ease and nonchalance.
 Whether the sleeve softly snugs the arm, or hangs off gracefully, always remember: don’t be afraid to fold up and optimise.
 If necessary, decide between one roll up and two, based on whether you’re reaching for 50s cool, or just a sneaky tweak.

 NO: You’re not a child in a Hawaiian shirt.
 At the same time the juiced-up- hulk-sleeve-ripper look says “I displayed perseverance, hard work, and commitment – but all I got was this tiny shirt”.

-Approach features and other matters of the neck with appropriate care and protection as if you were a warrior on a medieval battlefield.
+Approach features and other matters of the neck and head with appropriate care as if you were a warrior on a medieval battlefield.

 YES: Button down those collars if there’s an option, as this will generally sharpen the look while broadening the shoulders.

 Buttoning the shirt through the middle all the way to the top middle works better for smaller detailed prints or basics.
 But hey, if your mission is chill, then why not let it flow.